Follow us 148.4k

 This spooky low-carb cocktail is perfect for Halloween!
-I used homemade blackberry juice and substituted the commonly used simple syrup with powdered Erythritol added to the blackberry juice.
+I used homemade blackberry-lime syrup and substituted the commonly used simple syrup with powdered Erythritol.
 There are other options you can try:

 Looking for a spooky treat?
 Try my Halloween Keto Pizza, Spooky Eyeball Cookies, Cheesy Keto Spinach Crackers, and even more Halloween Keto Recipes.